StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

 If you choose AWS Glue as the metastore of your data source, which is supported only when you choose AWS S3 as storage, take one of the following actions:

-- To choose instance profile as the credential method for accessing AWS Glue, configure `MetastoreParams` as follows:
+- To choose the instance profile-based authentication method, configure `MetastoreParams` as follows:

   ```SQL
   "hive.metastore.type" = "glue",